antoniodefazio/cachenocosts/README.md

 The project exposes the simple REST APIs documentation via Swagger to http://localhost:8080/swagger-ui/index.html#:

 -/infinispanhit/, inserts value in cache with a specified key, it can be run in a node and call get in another node, to verify that they are aligned

 -/infinispanget/, gets value from cach with a specified key, it can be run at two different nodes in a way to verify that they are aligned

--/hitCached, inside the Service the @Cacheable is used to cache database data -/all-caches, fetches all caches and their data can be run at two different nodes in a way to verify that they are aligned
+-/hitCached, inside the Service the @Cacheable is used to cache database data

+-/all-caches, fetches all caches(distributed and not) and their data can be run at two different nodes in a way to verify that they are aligned

 # 1) Steps to test the app locally